genolve/wikimedia-api-gui/readme.md

 #### Features
 * Intelligently searches Wikimedia, falling back to opensearch if nothing is found
+* Based on search, displays links to related pages
 * Keeps a search history to quickly return to previous pages
-* Based on search, displays links to related pages
-* Filters out images that are too small, too big or have a restricted copyright.
+* Filters out images that are too small, too big or have a restricted copyright

 #### Contributing
-We welcome any contributions and feedback!
+Contributions and feedback welcome!
 Just drop a note or as usual; fork, make your update, pull request.